 Chiang Mai is best known for its markets and the Night Bazaar.
-Despite this there are a surprising number of contemporary shopping, dining and lifestyle centres.
-We have compiled a list of the best centres and detailed them below.
-These larger centres feature great shopping and dining venues as well as the added bonuses of cinemas and kiddies’ play centres.
-Chiang Mai’s sole bowling alley and ice-skating rink .
+Despite this there are a surprising number of contemporary shopping, dining and lifestyle malls.
+These larger malls feature great shopping and dining venues as well as the added bonuses of cinemas, kiddies’ zones, bowling alley and ice-skating rink .
 The What’s Up recommended the best shopping malls in Chiang Mai below.

-Dining choices are varied too.
-The Curry Pot, Thai food courts, a Black Canyon Coffee Shop, Dairy Queen, Pizza Hut and a sukiyaki restaurant are a selection of the eateries here.
+The Curry Pot, Thai food courts, a Black Canyon Coffee Shop, Pizza Hut and a sukiyaki restaurant are a selection of the eateries here.
 Kad Suan Kaew has a post office, ATMs and, branches of three major Thai banks.
-A Vista cinema complex and the Bully Bowling Alley are on the fourth floor and the Lotus Pang Suan Kaew Hotel at the rear.
+The Bully Bowling Alley is on the fourth floor and the Lotus Pang Suan Kaew Hotel at the rear.

-Close to the city’s airport, Central Plaza Airport is a spacious and friendly centre packed with shopping, dining and entertainment choices.
-A large department store is complemented by a TOPS supermarket, designer outlets, shoe shops, smartphone and technology item stores, and bookshops.
+Close to the city’s airport, Central Plaza Airport is a spacious and friendly mall packed with shopping, dining and entertainment choices.
+A large department store is complemented by a TOPS supermarket, technology items stores, bookshops, designer outlets and shoe shops.
 Dining choices run from the standard Thai food court to pizzas and Japanese and Korean restaurants.
 The mall’s Major Cineplex cinema screens the latest films in English and Thai.

 Going upwards at Maya leads to a dining centre extraordinaire on the fourth floor.
 Cakes, pastries, ice-cream, Indian and Japanese food and Thai specialities can all be enjoyed here.
 Family entertainment is the order of the day on the next floor up as it hosts the multi-screen SFX Cinema Maya, the 7D Galaxy Zone, an amusement arcade and karaoke lounges.
 The rooftop area has several bars and a sunset view deck.
 Myst is one of the bars and renowned for nectar-like cocktails.

-A Clarins Skin Spa, banks, a travel agency, SE-ED Book Centre and a plush Major Cineplex are other highlights at Central Festival.
-This centre also boasts an assorted collection of dining outlets.
-A small sample includes Laem Cha-roen Seafood, Wine Connection, Chester’s Grill and Freshy Freeze.
-The Sub Zero Ice Skating Club, the Fun City Mario Land kid’s zone and schools to learn English and taekwondo at round off the draws of this mall.
+The other highlights include a Clarins Skin Spa, banks, a travel agency, SE-ED Book Centre and Major Cineplex.
+Central Festival also boasts an assorted collection of dining outlets like Laem Cha-roen Seafood, Wine Connection, Chester’s Grill and Freshy Freeze.
+For kids, there are the Fun City Mario Land, schools to learn English and Taekwondo classes.
 Central Festival is beside the inner ring road and accessible by tuk-tuk, taxi or Doi Saket bound songthaew.

 The Promenada is also out near the inner ring road.
-It has a good selection of places to eat and drink at, but fewer shops than most other Chiang Mai centres.
+It has a good selection of places to eat and drink at, but fewer shops than most other Chiang Mai malls.
 Duke’s serves up wholesome international and Italian specialities while Minato Sushi Bar is a must for lovers of Japanese cuisine.
-Coffee shops such as Tom n Toms, Rimping supermarket, an SF Cinema and the main offices of Chiang Mai Immigration Bureau are other reasons to visit the Promenada.
+Coffee shops such as Tom n Toms, an SF Cinema and Rimping supermarket are other reasons to visit the Promenada.